kumar-gaurav-mishra/js-stacks/README.md

 stack.push(1); // Push 1 to the stack
 stack.pop(); // Pop 1 from the stack
-stack.length; // Gives you length of the stack
+stack.size; // Gives you length of the stack
 ```